Climate change classroom resources

 Shaping our Future includes climate themed lessons which can be taught either as a standalone lesson or as a series of cross-curricular linked lessons to help young people understand what climate change is and what they can do to help tackle it.

-Each lesson features a pdf presentation to introduce key themes and generate discussion, and includes group activities to develop greater understanding.
+Our Shaping our Future resources includes presentations that introduce key themes and generate discussion, and includes group activities to develop greater understanding.
 Structured worksheets and information handouts are provided to support the tasks and record findings, together with links to additional information and age appropriate online sources to aid wider research.
+Register your school to access our entire suite of climate change resources for FREE.